jkaewprateep/UI_design_with_generative_linear_learning_model_from_Coursera/README.md

     <b> Pictures from the Internet </b> </br>
 </p>

-🧸💬 There are several benefits of creating web application responses with AI process feedback system, communication between AI services and web applications can be client-side and replacing the target URL similar URL is dangerous with secured sources and secured communications. </br>
+🧸💬 There are several benefits of creating web application responses with AI process feedback system, communication between AI services and web applications can be client-side, and replacing the target URL similar URL is dangerous with secured sources and secured communications. </br>
+🐑💬 ➰ One question is with secured messages communication how can we find references from exchanging messages for time expiring, session number, and similar patterns?
+These fields need to separate from the AI prediction process but they are method parameters.
+We can do it by application routes and services. </br>

 ## Glossary application design